abhinavakhil/GeoTag/README.md

 # Geotag is a waste management application which triggers alerts by geotracking of waste and mapping areas with high waste index.
   # It was build at HackVisit3.0 under the sustainable development theme.
-  # features include waste detecting using machine learning and it provides the areas which has most number of waste clusters.
+  # features include waste detection using machine learning and it provides the areas which has most number of waste clusters.
   # Tech stack used:
    1. Angular
    2. Typescript
    3. Microsoft cognitive vision api ( to detect waste )
    4. firebase for data storage.
+   5. mapMyIndia Api
   # Build under 36 hours.
+  # Won category prize.

 # Geotag